Jontsu/DXPractice/README.md

 ## Features of the tool include:

 - **Account Management:** Students and teachers can log in and out, as well as create a new account.
+Username is the user's GitHub handle and role is determined by teacher.
+Only users who have their GitHub handle whitelisted can create an account.
+If there are no users or no GitHub handles in the whitleist, the first user to register will become a teacher who can then manage the whitelist.
-- **Exercise Catalog:** Users can view a list of the available exercises in the tool and can access information about each exercise.
+- **Exercise Catalogue:** Users can view a list of the available exercises in the tool and can access information about each exercise.
 - **Coding Practice:** Students can practice their coding skills by providing solutions to the tasks in the exercise.
 Solutions are managed via GitHub, either by establishing a new repository or generating an issue within an existing repository.
 The solution's GitHub link is provided to the tool.
 - **Peer Review:** The solutions submitted by students are reviewed by other students.
 Reviews are submitted as issues within GitHub.
 The review's GitHub link is provided to the tool.
-- **User Statistics:** Students can track which tasks they not completed yet through their profile page.
 - **Exercise Creation (Teachers only):** Only teachers can create a new exercise by providing the name of the exercise and a list of tasks in text format.
-- **Exercise Deletion or Edit (Teachers only):** Teachers can delete or edit exercises they have created.
+- **Exercise Deletion or Edit (Teachers only):** Only a teacher who has created the exercise can delete or edit the given exercise.
-- **Access Student Performance (Teachers only):** Teachers can monitor through their profile page which tasks their students have completed or not completed.

 ## Current Application Build
 The free plans for Heroku Postgres have been retired and so there is no deployed application build available.
 Please refer to Testing & Developing to test the application.